stefanjudis/pwt-workshop/lessons/01-tooling/02-recording-tests.md

 ```

 > **Note**
-> `codegen` can only record PWT actions.
-It's an invaluable tool to get started but to make your tests valuable you have to add assertions manually. **Playwright can't know what you want to test.**
+> `codegen` can only record Playwright Test actions.
+It's an invaluable tool to get started but to make your tests valuable you have to add assertions manually. **Playwright can't know what you want to test.** We'll come to assertions at a later stage.

 -----

 But how do you debug tests in a headless world?
-[Let's look at debugging and tracing](../03-debugging-and-traces/README.md).
+[Let's look at debugging and tracing](./03-debugging-and-traces.md).